 - In high-intensity focused ultrasound, there’s a risk of rectal injury.
 When cooling is not appropriate in the rectal mucosa, it may lead to a urinary fistula.
 However, the risk is very low when expert hands perform this procedure.
 Urinary incontinence was only reported in 3% of patients 1-2 years after treatment.
 Only 8.5% of patients experience urinary infections, and the rate of erectile dysfunction is variable from 0-25%.
 These cases are usually mild and transient.

-- In focal cryotherapy, urinary incontinence is found in 5% of patients.
+- In focal cryotherapy, urinary incontinence occurs in 5% of patients.
 Urinary retention rates are variable, from 1-17%.
 The same happens with erectile dysfunction, which goes between 0-31%.
-These cases of erectile dysfunction are limited to the first months after treatment.
-In most cases, it is recovered after some time.
+These cases of erectile dysfunction limit to the first months after treatment.
+In most cases, patients can recover it after some time.